mcaralp/cellular.js/README.md

 When the canvas is created, it is added to the DOM body object.
 If you need it to be added in another DOM object, you can use  this function to specify the id of the DOM object.
 Calling `parentId()` with no arguments returns the current parent identifier.

-#### size(width, height)

-Specifies the dimension of the cellular automaton.
-It is equivalent of the function `createAutomaton(width, height)`.
-Calling `size()` with no arguments returns the current size of the cellular automaton.

 #### idMode(mode)

-Each cell has an identifier you can get with the function `id()`.
-This function specifies how the cells are numeroted.
+Each cell has an identifier you can retrieve with the function `id()`.
+This function specifies how the cells are numbered.
 If `mode == ORDERED`, then the cells are numbered from left to right, top to bottom.
 If `mode == SHUFFLED`, the identifiers are shuffled.
 Calling `idMode()` with no arguments returns the current id mode.

 ### State functions

 #### cell()

 Returns the previous state of the current cell.
-This is the same object returned by the function `loop()` at the previous cycle, or by the function `construct()`if it is the first cycle.
+This is the same object returned by the function `loop()` at the previous cycle, or by the function `construct()` if it is the first cycle.

 #### cloneCell()